galaxyproject/galaxy-hub/src/news/2019-08-galaxy-update/index.md

 [<img class="card-img-top" src="/src/images/logos/human-cell-atlas-logo.png" alt="Human Cell Atlas" />](https://humancellatlas.usegalaxy.eu/)

 The newly launched [Human Cell Atlas Galaxy instance](https://humancellatlas.usegalaxy.eu/) has tools and workflows for the analysis of Single Cell RNA-Seq data.
 It includes a module that connects to the Matrix Service API of the [Human Cell Atlas](https://www.humancellatlas.org/)’s Data Coordination Platform that enables retrieval of gene expression matrices from any data sets in the Human Cell Atlas.

-This server gives users access to as much granularity as possible in terms of the downstream analysis steps provided by the major software for single cell data analysis: Scanpy, SC3, Scater and Seurat.
-For each of these tools, this Galaxy instance has decomposed modules for each the main functionalities: ingestion from 10x/loom, filtering (by cells or genes), scaling, normalisation, clustering, marker genes, and dimensionality reduction, among others.
-In the short term we expect to have interoperability between these tools through the Loom exchange format.
-Additionally, we provide specialised viewers for single cell clustering data: UCSC CellBrowser (currently active) and cellxgene (coming up soon).

 This server is hosted by the UseGalaxy.eu team.
 </div>
 </div>